Charlotte Vale-Allen

 Charlotte Vale-Allen (January 19, 1941 – January 12, 2023) was a Canadian writer of contemporary fiction.
 She lived in the United Kingdom from 1961 to 1964 working as a singer and actress.
 She emigrated to the United States in 1966 following a brief return to Canada.
-After marrying Walter Bateman Allen Jr. in 1970, she moved to Connecticut where lived until her death in 2023.
+After marrying Walter Bateman Allen Jr. in 1970, she moved to Connecticut where she lived until her death in 2023.

 Biography

 Vale-Allen (who would never reveal either her birthname or her father's name) was born on January 19, 1941, in Toronto, Ontario, Canada and lived in England from 1961 to 1964 where she worked as a television actress and singer.
 She returned to Toronto briefly, performing as a singer and in cabaret revues until she emigrated to the United States in 1966.
 She adopted the name "Charlotte Vale" from the Bette Davis character of the film Now, Voyager.

 She married Walter Bateman Allen Jr. in 1970, adopting his surname, portmanteau-style.
 They made their home in Connecticut and she began to write.
 Her first book, Daddy's Girl, was written in 1971, detailing the sexual abuse she described at the hands of her father.
 It was initially rejected by editors who considered the topic of incest too contentious.
 It was eventually published in 1980.

 Charlotte Vale-Allen died at age 81 in Norwalk, Connecticut.
 She was survived by her daughter and extended family.